tami-myor/AD-Score/README.md

 _**The joint distribution of age at first AD diagnosis and AD Score**_ <br>

+Joint Distribution of Age at First Atopic Dermatitis Diagnosis and Atopic Dermatitis Score – Depiction of the correlation between the age at first diagnosis of AD and AD risk scores.
+The distribution of AD scores is displayed on the x-axis, and the individual distribution of the age at first AD diagnosis is displayed on the y-axis.
+A notable concentration of data points (darker area) is observed in the first six months and an AD score of 0.4-0.6.

 <img src="images/score age dist.png"/>

-Depiction of the correlation between the age at first diagnosis of AD (x-axis) and AD risk scores (y-axis). <br>
-The majority cases of infant AD were diagnosed before 6 months old. <br>
-Higher risk score is more common in infants up to 6 months old. <br>